 - HTTP Request Headers

-If the server is vulnerable to directory traversal attack:
+If the server is vulnerable to directory traversal attack

 index.html page resides in a web directory in the server where all web pages are stored.
-The web user can navigate and access the pages to which user access privileges has been defined by the administrator.
-In this example, the web user is allowed to access other files that are not in the “web root” directory of the server.
-Hence, the server is vulnerable to directory traversal attack.
-If the attacker intends to access the password file which is on the server, then the attacker would send the below request and access the sensitive information from the server.
+Users can navigate and access the pages to which user access privileges have been defined by the administrator.
+In this example, web users are allowed to access other files that are not in the web root directory of the server.
+Thus, the server is vulnerable to directory traversal attack.
+If the attacker intends to access the password file on the server, they would send the following request.
+This would give them access to sensitive information from the server.

-If the application is vulnerable to directory traversal attack:
+If the application is vulnerable to directory traversal attack

-For legacy and third party code, however, this might not be an easy thing to enforce.
-The Barracuda Web Application Firewall dynamically remediates this vector by identifying and blocking directory traversal patterns across all the HTTP entities where they can occur.
+For legacy and third party code, this might not be an easy thing to enforce.
+The Barracuda Web Application Firewall dynamically remediates this vector by identifying and blocking directory traversal patterns across all HTTP entities where they can occur.